Neural Conditional Transport Maps: Introduction

 \section{Introduction}

 Optimal transport (OT) is a powerful mathematical framework for comparing and transforming probability distributions, with wide applications across machine learning, computer vision, and scientific computing.
 OT provides a natural geometry for distribution spaces, offering stronger theoretical guarantees compared to alternative measures \citep{peyre2019computational}.
-Despite its theoretical appeal, applying OT to high-dimensional, real-world problems has long been constrained by computational limitations.
-Classical OT methods scale poorly with dimensionality and sample size.
-Neural approaches have made significant progress in addressing these challenges by approximating transport maps with neural networks \citep{korotinNeuralOptimalTransport2023, makkuva2020optimal}, enabling efficient computation in high-dimensional spaces.
+The importance of OT in machine learning has grown significantly, particularly in generative modeling where it forms the foundation of flow matching \citep{lipman2023flow} and rectified flows \citep{liu2023rectified}.
+Despite its theoretical appeal and practical success, applying OT to high-dimensional, real-world problems has long been constrained by computational limitations.
+Classical OT methods scale poorly with sample size.
+Neural approaches have made significant progress in addressing these challenges by approximating transport maps with neural networks \citep{arjovsky2017wasserstein, makkuva2020optimal, korotinNeuralOptimalTransport2023}, enabling efficient computation in high-dimensional spaces.

-However, many practical applications require \textit{conditional} OT maps—transformations that adapt based on auxiliary variables such as labels, time indices, or other parameters.
-For instance, in climate-economy models, we need to model how distributions of climate variables change based on emissions or policy scenarios.
-This capability is essential for emulators of computationally intensive models for comprehensive uncertainty quantification.
-The challenge lies in efficiently computing these conditional transport maps, particularly in data-intensive problems where traditional OT methods become computationally prohibitive.
+The optimal mapping between distributions and the related cost are two elements of interest in the OT framework.
+The optimal mapping is used in different fields, ranging from computer vision \citep{bonneel2023survey} to biology \citep{bunne2023learning}.
+However, many practical applications require \textit{conditional} optimal maps: transformations that adapt based on auxiliary variables such as labels, time indices, or other parameters.
+Conditional transformations in general are crucial across diverse domains: generative models need to produce samples conditioned on class labels or continuous attributes, domain adaptation requires transport maps that vary with domain-specific characteristics, and climate-economy models need to model how distributions of climate variables change based on emissions or policy scenarios.
+The challenge lies in efficiently computing these conditional optimal maps, particularly in data-intensive problems where traditional OT methods become computationally prohibitive.